 These are just a few examples of factors involving commercial trucks that can result in collisions with other drivers on the road, or accidents involving cyclists or pedestrians.
 In this type of truck accident, the injuries can be very serious or even deadly.
 If you, or someone you love, was seriously injured in an accident with a commercial truck, you can pursue a claim against the driver of the truck, the trucking company, and in some cases both.
 In Canada, drivers of commercial trucks are required to keep detailed logs of when they sleep, take breaks, maintain their vehicle, pick up and drop off cargo, any issues they might have such as blowing a tire, and so on.
 They are also subject to random drug tests.
 Because the industry is so highly regulated, there is usually a lot more evidence of driver behavior and vehicle maintenance.
 Commercial trucks also normally have much larger insurance policies, which are more likely to cover the full value of any accident claims.
 While this may be good news for your claim, it can also mean a lot more paperwork, regulations, and protocols to navigate.
-A knowledgeable truck accident lawyer understands the rules and regulations for commercial trucking and know what evidence to look for.
+A knowledgeable truck accident lawyer understands the rules and regulations for commercial trucking and knows what evidence to look for.
 They also have a keen eye as to which protocols might have been missed.
-At Litwiniuk & Company, our truck accident lawyers will investigate your case thoroughly to ensure that the negligent driver is brought to justice.
+At Litco Law, our truck accident lawyers will investigate your case thoroughly to ensure that the negligent driver is brought to justice.

 What are Section B benefits?

 All vehicle insurance policies in Alberta offer something known as no-fault Section B Benefits.
-This means that regardless of who was at fault, all persons injured in the accident may receive certain benefits, provided that the driver of the car not at-fault had valid Alberta insurance.
+This means that regardless of who was at fault, all persons injured in the accident may receive certain benefits, provided that the driver of the car not-at-fault had valid Alberta insurance.
 And even if the driver was uninsured, there may be other ways to access these accident benefits.
 If you were involved in a collision and you were injured, you are automatically entitled to have a portion of your medical treatments paid for (including expenses for disability or death) provided that you meet certain deadlines and criteria.
 You can access up to $50,000 per person in coverage for medical treatment through Alberta’s Section B Benefits, with certain key exceptions, but you must notify the Section B insurance company within 30 days of the accident.
 Did you miss the deadline?
-Perhaps you were in hospital during this time, or otherwise unable to make the call.
+Perhaps you were in the hospital during this time, or otherwise unable to make the call.
 Or perhaps you were injured while walking or riding a bicycle.
 If so, we may be able to help you get access to these benefits; call us now for more information.
 Your health is the number one priority.
 And getting access to your benefits will help you get on the road to recovery.
 If you want to download the Section B forms, you can access them here.
 If you have questions or need assistance with the forms, we can help.
 The laws surrounding Section B Benefits are complex, even for insurance adjusters.
 A knowledgeable truck accident lawyer will be able to answer your questions and guide you through the process.
 Don’t stress, just give us a call or send us an email.

 What is my truck accident claim worth?

-When it comes to any accident involving a vehicle, there a couple of key rules that could mean the difference of thousands of dollars in your pocket:
+When it comes to any accident involving a vehicle, there are a couple of key rules that could mean the difference of thousands of dollars in your pocket: